sparshyadav/BridgeLabz_Sparsh_1383/README.md

 1. Write a function that uses Promise.all to fetch data from multiple simulated APIs and handles errors for all.
 2. Write a function that simulates a series of API calls where each call depends on the result of the previous one.
 Handle errors gracefully.
 3. Write a function promiseWithTimeout that takes a promise and a timeout value (in milliseconds).
 The function should reject the promise if it does not resolve within the timeout period.

+**15th January 2025**
+* Promises Practice Problems -
+1. Write an async function that performs two sequential asynchronous operations (such as fetching two pieces of data from different APIs).
+Use await to make sure the second operation only starts once the first one has completed.
+2. Write a function that fetches data from two APIs simultaneously using Promise.all().
+Assume you have two API endpoints that return user information and post data.
+Print the results when both APIs return their data.
+3. Write a function that simulates an API request.
+The function should return a Promise that resolves after a random delay between 1 and 5 seconds.
+Use setTimeout to simulate the delay and return a success message once the "request" is complete.
+4. You have multiple asynchronous tasks, some of which may fail.
+Write a function that handles an array of Promises using Promise.allSettled(), logging the results and errors separately.
+5. Write a function that attempts to fetch data from an API using a Promise.
+If the API call fails (e.g., the server responds with an error), the function should retry the request up to 3 times before giving up.
+Use setTimeout to simulate the delays between retries.

+**16th January 2025**
+* Async/Await
+* Async/Await Iterations
+* for await ... of loop
+* Generator Functions, and Async Generator Functions
+* Yield